mozilla/bedrock/docs/contribute.rst

     $ ./bin/open-compare.py

-This will discover the currently deployed git hash, and open a compare URL at github to the latest master.
+This will discover the currently deployed git hash, and open a compare URL at github to the latest main.
 Look at ``open-compare.py -h`` for more options.

 We automate pushing to production via tagged commits (see :ref:`tagged-commit`)